VRLAB-HSKL/AVRRadialMenu/README.md

 *This document serves as a technical documentation of the project.*

 ## 1. Project Description
-This project was developed as part of a Master's program on Augumented and Virtual Reality in Computer Science.
+This project was developed as part of the "Augmented and Virtual Reality" course in the Master's program in Computer Science at the University of Applied Sciences Kaiserslautern.
-We developed a reusable approach with which different types of radial menus can be quickly and easily integrated into 3D applications.
-The structure of the application was chosen in such a way that a high degree of reusability is guaranteed.
+We developed a versatile approach that enables the quick and easy integration of various types of radial menus into 3D applications in Unity.
+The application's structure was deliberately designed to ensure a high level of reusability.

-Functions and methods can be bound to the cubes, which makes it possible to control various aspects of an application using only the menu.
+Functions and methods can be assigned to the cubes, allowing control over various aspects of an application solely through the menu.

 ### 1.1 Background
-Radial menus are a well-known and simple way of providing users of an application with a menu.
-Since 3D applications often offer various options to customize or control the application, it makes sense to make them accessible in such a way that a user can access them quickly and as intuitively as possible.
-This gave rise to the motivation to develop a radial menu for 3D applications.
-Care is taken to ensure that the resulting menu can be integrated as universally as possible into different applications, i.e. that various options are available for positioning or operating the menu.
+Radial menus are a well-known and straightforward way of providing users with a menu in an application.
+Since 3D applications often offer various options to customize or control the application, it is logical to make these options easily and intuitively accessible to users.
+This motivated the development of a radial menu for 3D applications.
+The goal was to ensure the resulting menu could be universally integrated into different applications, offering various options for positioning and operation.

-The project is based on the concept of the Command and Control Cube (CCC), a cube consisting of several levels whose individual levels are shown or hidden depending on the position of the controller.
-For details of how the CCC works, please refer to the book [VR Kompakt](https://link.springer.com/book/10.1007/978-3-658-41245-6) by Professor Manfred Brill.
-In his book, he explains the concept and implementation of the CCC, which we will build on here.
-For this reason, we also refer to the corresponding repository for the book for a basic understanding of the project.
+The project is based on the concept of the Command and Control Cube (CCC), a cube consisting of several layers whose individual layers are shown or hidden depending on the position of the controller.
+For details on how the CCC works, please refer to the book [VR Kompakt](https://link.springer.com/book/10.1007/978-3-658-41245-6) by Professor Manfred Brill.
+In his book, he explains the concept and implementation of the CCC, which we build on here.
+For a basic understanding of the project, please refer to the corresponding repository for the book.
 The [Code of the CCC](https://github.com/MBrill/VRKompakt/tree/main/Unity/VR/VRKVIU/SystemControl/CommandControlCube) can be viewed here.

 <div align="center" width="100%"><img src="Documents/RadialMenu.gif" /></div>

 ### 1.2 Implementation Approach

-We have decided to base our application on the implementation of the CCC by Manfred Brill.
-This meant that the required prefabs and logics were already available, which saved a lot of work.
-At the same time, it enables a better understanding and better reusability.
+We decided to base our application on Manfred Brill's implementation of the CCC.
+This provided the necessary prefabs and logic, significantly reducing the workload and enhancing understanding and reusability.

 <div align="center" width="100%"><img src="Documents/CCC.png" /></div>

-In order to achieve the goals of our project, the first step was to adapt the existing logic and prefabs in the CCC to our use case:
+To achieve our project goals, we first adapted the existing logic and prefabs in the CCC to fit our use case:

-* Reduction of the CCC to a single level
+* Simplified the CCC to a single layer
-* Reduce the prefab of a layer to 4 cubes
+* Reduced the layer's prefab to four cubes
-* Reduce prefab of a single cube
+* Reduced prefab of a single cube
-* Remove unnecessary logic
+* Removed unnecessary logic

-A concept was then developed for how the menus should be operated and how and where they should be positioned.
-A concept was then developed for how the menus should be operated and how and where they should be positioned.
-We came up with the following options:
+Next, we developed a concept for how the menus should be operated and positioned, resulting in the following options:

 * Positioning in the scene
-* Position of the menu follows the controller
+* Menu position follows the controller
-* Position of the menu in front of the camera following the direction of view
+* Menu position in front of the camera, aligned with the direction of view
 ###
-* Orientation according to the position of the controller
+* Orientation based on the controller's position
-* Orientation according to the direction of view of the user/camera
+* Orientation aligned with the user's/camera's direction of view
 ###
 * Operation by moving the controller/collider
 * Operation via touch or trackpad

-In order to implement this, it was necessary to introduce new logic at several points in the project, which is why the project structure is described below.
+To implement these features, we introduced new logic at several points in the project, which is why the project structure is described below.

 ## 2. Project Structure
 The project is structured as follows: